mdhwang/UFC-Fight-Victor-Predictor/README.md

 Reyes KOed Weidman in the 1:43 into the first round.

-But let's make sure I didn't just get lucky.

-## Performance Since Initial Modeling and Decision Boundary Tuning

-Since the intitial model was created - 123 fights have occured and it is performing at an accuracy of _____

-Decision boundary was adjusted like so:

-Time to make some moolah.

 ## Next Steps

 Perfomance wise, I definitely like to increase the accuracy.
-Potentially by adding in additional information to the dataset it can become a better predictor.
+The decision boundary on the classifier can definitely be tuned and potentially adding additional information into the dataset it can make it become a better predictor.

-Style wise, I would like to make a user friendly interface to easy use of the system.
+Style wise, I would like to make a nice UX/UI to create an easy to use system.